Avoiding Pseudo-Christianity

 This is not merely believing that Jesus existed and what he said was true–even the demons believe that.
 It means “total commitment” which is impossible without denying yourself, “taking up your cross daily and following Christ.”

-If you do not wish to deny yourself in the way that Jesus described, and illustrated in his interaction with the rich, young man, then this refusal is an unspoken statement that you do not trust Christ to the level he requires to inherit eternal life–he asks for total commitment.
+Suppose you do not wish to deny yourself in the way that Jesus described and also illustrated in his interaction with the rich, young man.
+In that case, this refusal is an unspoken statement that you do not trust Christ to the level he requires to inherit eternal life–he asks for total commitment.
 Instead, as in his interaction with the wealthy young ruler, Christ will just let you walk away (although in his loving grace, he may offer you more than just one chance if he knows that you will respond to his invitation).

 The word “daily” suggests that considering our old self to be dead and intentionally living the new, supernatural life becomes an everyday way of living once you have experienced spiritual rebirth.
 More clarity is given later on when Paul, directed by the Spirit of God, wrote,